Fusion/Journler/README.txt

 //
 //	1.
 SproutedUtilities
 //	2.
 SproutedInterface
-//	3.
-SproutedAVI
 //
 //	Journler relies on a three additional frameworks from Sprouted.
-SproutedAVI handled\s
-//	audio-visual input and is already available at github.
-The Utilities and
-//	Interface frameworks are forthcoming.
 //
 //	Initially I thought it wise to collect generic code used in Journler into these two
 //	separate frameworks to improve their re-usability.
 I no longer believe this was